 And then there was one…

 If you’ve got U.S. Amex points, there’s one highly underrated option, which has managed to avoid the “D” word, and yes, by “D” world – we mean D-E-V-A-L-U-A-T-I-O-N. That program: All Nippon (ANA) Mileage Club.
-It’s magic – and here’s why.
+It’s a magical loyalty program which has managed to buck the trend of virtually all others.

 Distance Based Brilliance

-Interested in travel to Japan?
-Using your Amex Points, you could pay a minimum of 85,000 points each way for business class from North America using Delta, or as little as 75,000 points round trip using the ANA Mileage Club program.
+Interested in travel to Japan, whenever it reopens?
+Using your Amex Points, you could pay a minimum of 100,000 points each way for business class from North America using Delta, or as little as 75,000 points round trip using the ANA Mileage Club program.
 Yes, round trip!

 Economy flights start at 35,000 points round trip for low season, and business is just 75,000.
 Standard season is 50,000 and 85,000 round trip for economy and business respectively, which is a total bargain for more than 24 hours in the air!
 And from Japan you can pay just 65,000 points for round trip business to Australia!